Meet Kiana Keyvanjah, Pharm.D., ‘09

 Why did you choose UC San Diego for pharmacy school?

 I applied because of the curriculum, as I was intrigued by the opportunity to study medicine and pharmacology at the same time.
-I always knew I wanted to go to medical school but also knew I didn’t want to become a medical doctor treating patients.
+I always knew I wanted to go to medical school and was driven by mere scientific curiosity.
 After obtaining my B.S. in cell and molecular biology, I worked in a clinical laboratory where I witnessed the interphase between diagnostics and therapeutics which I found fascinating.
 I didn’t know exactly what I wanted to do, but UC San Diego seemed like the place that would help me discover my path by exposing me to a variety of opportunities to learn the things that I was most passionate about, and enable me to pursue what was true to my intrinsic desire to help humankind.

-Keyvanjah and former faculty member Thomas Tozer Keyvanjah and former faculty member Thomas Tozer share a celebratory moment at her commencement
+Keyvanjah and former faculty member Thomas Tozer Keyvanjah and former faculty member Thomas Tozer, whose passion for pharmacokinetics and pharmacodynamics sparked her interest in the field.

 What is the proudest moment of your career?